smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/AutomlRegressor.md

 > "pca" : Detect abnormal samples by reducing and restoring dimensions using the Principal Component Analysis (PCA).
 > "iso" : Use Isolation Forest to randomly branch the data table on a tree basis, isolate all observations, and detect abnormal samples.
 (Works efficiently on datasets with many variables.)
 >  "knn" : Use a K-NN-based approach to detect abnormal samples based on the distance between each data.
-- "time_left_for_this_task" : Indicates the time the regressor will take to find a suitable classification prediction model.
+- "time_left_for_this_task" : Indicates the time the regressor will take to find a suitable regression model.
 The larger the value, the more likely it is to find a suitable model (DEFAULT : 300)
 - "overwrite" : Overwrite if a model with the same name exists.
 If True, the existing model is overwritten with the new model (DEFAULT : False)

-**BUILD MODEL Query Example**
+**BUILD MODEL Example**

-A sample BUILD MODEL query can be found in [Create a prediction model using Auto-ML](/en/tutorials/thanosql_ml/regression/automl_regression/).
+A sample BUILD MODEL query can be found in [Create a regression model using AutoML](/en/tutorials/thanosql_ml/regression/automl_regression/).

 ```sql
 %%thanosql